clsvar/Volunteer-Portal-Website/README.md

 # Volunteer-Portal-Website
-A Django website that stores, manage, and tracks volunteers with any given tasks, and sends email notifications for confirmation.
+A Django website that stores, manages, and tracks volunteers with any given tasks, and sends email notifications for confirmation.

 To install: